sofchka/MinHeap/README.md

 66  94  47  64
 Minimum element is: 0
 Maximum element is: 94

-After Poping the first element:
+After Popping the first element:
       44
      /  \
   53      47